Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Acknowledgments

 \section{Acknowledgments}

 We thank the entire research group ``Transformation of the Energy Economy'' at the German Institute for Economic Research (DIW Berlin) for valuable inputs and discussions, as well as conference participants of the International Conference Energy \& Meteorology 2023, the International Association for Energy Economics Conference 2023, the ENERDAY Conference 2024, and the Annual Conference of the European Association of Environmental and Resource Economists 2024 for valuable comments on earlier drafts.
-We acknowledge research grants by the Einstein Foundation Berlin (grant no.~A-2020-612) and by the German Federal Ministry of Education and Research via the ``Ariadne'' projects (Fkz 03SFK5NO \& 03SFK5NO-2).